Bialystok District: Resistance

-The Home Army operated within the Białystok region.
+The Home Army operated within the Bialystok District.
 Aside from attacking the occupying forces, it ran intelligence and propaganda networks and collected a V2-rocket, parts of which were transported to London.
+The National Armed Forces branch was established in the region, with the initiative to establish the NSZ came from the Military Organization Lizard Union.
+The Lizard Union envoy, 2nd Lt.
+Feliks Mazurek, pseudonym "Zych", began talks with representatives of the Armed Confederation.
+As a result of the talks, the National Armed Forces branch was established in the region.
+Initially, the ranks of this organization included the Białystok ZJ and KZ Districts, as well as small groups from the Eastern Combat Organization, the Defenders of Poland Command, the Union for the Reconstruction of the Republic, and the Home Army.

 During the night of 15–16 August 1943, the Białystok Ghetto Uprising began.
 This was an insurrection in Poland's Białystok Ghetto by several hundred Polish Jews who began an armed struggle against the German troops finishing off the liquidation of the people still living in the Ghetto.
 This Ghetto's victims were ultimately destined for the Treblinka extermination camp.
 It was organized and led by Antyfaszystowska Organizacja Bojowa, an organisation that was part of the Anti-Fascist Block, and was the second largest ghetto uprising, after the Warsaw Ghetto Uprising, in Nazi-occupied Poland during World War II.

+In July 1943, the Striking Cadre Battalions units, active in Bezirk Bialystok, consisted of five Battalions.
+Altogether, there were 200 fighters, and during a number of skirmishes with the Germans (including the Raid on Mittenheide in 1943), 138 of them were killed.
+These heavy losses were criticized by the headquarters of the Home Army, who claimed that the UBK was profusely using lives of young Polish soldiers.
+On 17 August 1943, upon the order of General Tadeusz Bor-Komorowski, the UBK was included into the Home Army.
+Soon afterwards, all battalions were transferred to the area of Nowogródek.

 On 20 October 1943, the southern border between the East Prussian district Sudauen (Suwałki) in the Province of East Prussia and the Bialystok District was adjusted and moved back to the northern side of the Augustów Canal.